Meet the Cat: A Quick Introduction to Purr Data

 Auto-Completion

-Another major addition to Purr Data, contributed by Gabriela Bittencourt in the Google Summer of Code 2021, is the new auto-completion facility.
+Another major addition to Purr Data, contributed by Gabriela Bittencourt in GSoC 2021, is the new auto-completion facility.
+Also, Ayush Anand added important usability improvements to this feature during his GSoC 2024 project.
 This is a big time-saver for both novices and seasoned Pd users.

-If you know any code editors or shell auto-completion, then most likely you’re already familiar with how this works.
+If you know any code editors or shell auto-completion, then most likely you're already familiar with how this works.
 As soon as you start typing into an empty object box, auto-completion will assist you by offering possible completions of object names and arguments in a little popup menu.
-The list of available completions gets updated as you type.
-You can either select a completion from the menu, or cycle through the available options with the Tab key.
-Purr Data’s auto-completion ties in with its help system, so the completion table is well-populated from the get-go, but it also learns new completions as you create object instances, and you can remove existing completions with the Ctrl+Y key combination.
+The list of available completions gets updated as you type, and the completion text is highlighted in the menu.
+You can either select a completion from the menu, or cycle through the available options with the cursor up and down keys (this also scrolls the menu as needed).
+Purr Data's auto-completion ties in with its help system, so the completion table is well-populated from the get-go, but it also learns new completions as you create object instances, and you can remove existing completions with the Ctrl+Y key combination.

 Currently the following mouse and key bindings are implemented:

-Configuration options for the auto-completion facility can be found on the GUI tab in the preferences dialog (cf. GUI and Startup Options and fig. 3, left).
+Configuration options for the auto-completion facility can be found on the GUI tab in the preferences dialog (cf. GUI and Startup Options and Fig. 3, left).
 In the latest releases, auto-completion is enabled by default; you can uncheck the first option to disable it.
+The other options are:

 Purr Data and Pd-Lua